IGJoshua/sotygeha/README.md

 Some further experimental cmavo selma'o are added in sotyge'a.
 The list includes **GIhI IAU KUhAU LEhAI LOhAI LOhOI** and possibly more.

 # Optional Merges
-Occasionally there are some selma'o which can be merged but which would have a more significant impact on intercompatability between old and new texts.
+Occasionally there are some selma'o which can be merged but which would have a more significant impact on intercompatibility between old and new texts.
 Merges like those which can be considered a part of sotyge'a but which are not required for its use are listed below.

 ## BEI -> BE
 The selma'o BEI has been merged into the selma'o BE.